Tax guide

 3New-law references should be mapped without losing old-period evidence.

 The transition to the Income-tax Act, 2025 has created a year-selection problem that affects taxpayers differently depending on their facts.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can all land on your desk in the same month.
+Preparing the AY 2026-27 return, Tax Year 2026-27 current compliance, old notices, and new forms can all land on your desk in the same month.
 For house property sales straddling the old and new law periods, that overlap is particularly sharp.

 A well-organised file should clearly show the relevant period, the applicable law reference, the portal form used, whether the exemption triggers a payment or return obligation, and the supporting evidence behind each claim.
 Anything less than that is a gap a notice can walk through.